rtoland/DataMiningProject/README.md

 Can we uncover paterns and use data mining to detect fake reviews?
 * By using the K-means data mining technique, we discovered that the average word count was a big detector for fake reviews.
 If the word count was under 200, it fell into the fake reviewers cluster.

+## Application of this knowledge
+The application of this knowledge can help protect consumers and honest businesses.
+Overall this will help prevent wasteful spending.
+Consumers do not want to waste their time and money, so honest review platforms would conclude to higher quality products and services.

 ## Video Link
 ## Final Project Paper Link